 A worker who has received a high voltage electrical current will, in most cases, never be the same man or woman.
 Electrical current interferes with the function of internal organs and burns tissue.
 Often the main visible symptom is a skin burn, but the more serious injuries, described above, are often internal.
-The severity of the injury will often hinge on several factors, listed below:
+The electrocution and shock lawyers at Michaels & Smolak, from their experience representing Syracuse victims, know that the severity of the injury will often hinge on several factors, listed below:

 Intensity of the Current: The current’s intensity is measured in volts and amperes.
 For example, household current in the United States is between 110 to 220 volts.
 Any voltage above 500 is considered “high voltage”.
 High voltage can “arc” (jump) through the air a distance of between one inch and several feet, depending on the amount of voltage.
 Thus, a worker may be electrocuted even without touching an electrically charged cable; he need only come into near proximity of it to receive the “arc”.